laminas/laminas-view/doc/book/zend.view.quick-start.md

-# Zend\\View Quick Start
+# Laminas\\View Quick Start

 ## Overview

-`Zend\View` provides the "View" layer of Zend Framework 2's MVC system.
+`Laminas\View` provides the "View" layer of Laminas's MVC system.
 It is a multi-tiered system allowing a variety of mechanisms for extension, substitution, and more.

 The components of the view layer are as follows: